The Miami Valley School: Scandals and controversies

 In 2016, an investigation revealed "dozens of reports of inappropriate behavior by fired teacher and tennis coach Vin Romeo."
 The teacher was accused of having sexual relations with a student when the child was a minor.
 Vin Romeo denied the allegations, with an attorney representing Romeo calling the allegations "ludicrously false."
 Some parents at the school also opposed the firing of Romeo and released a statement stating "We would like to express our dissatisfaction with the performance of not only the headmaster but the present board members too.
 We find the board to be totally out of touch and not truly aware of what has been going on at our school.
 We have the most wonderful community at MVS, a community that has been slowly destroyed under the hands of our headmaster with the support of the board.
 Many of our good teachers have already left since the arrival of our headmaster and many more are planning to leave.
 We have lost over 10 members of our best staff.
 He does not understand what our school community is about and is taking it in a direction that does not fit in within our long, wonderful culture."

+Allegations of Jewish Influence/Favoritism

+Starting in 2009, "the Sinai Scholars program established a Judaic studies track at The Miami Valley School, a goal of its founders was to prepare Jewish high school students to defend Judaism and Israel against negative attacks when they would go to college."

+Jewish students often receive the perk of free tuition courtesy of the Sinai Scholars program.
+Non-Jewish individuals often have to go through a rigorous testing process, submit letters of recommendation from their previous school and also go through an interview process to gain acceptance to The Miami Valley School.
+Scores often influence the amount of tuition a family pays.
+Higher scores equates to reduced tuition whereas lower scores often mean full tuition, if the threshold is not met.
+Full tuition cost for K-12 ranges from $22,900 – $28,500.

+The Miami Valley School also gives holiday for most Jewish holidays exclusively and does not consider other faith's religious days.
+If they are considered, at best it is referenced during morning announcements.
+Followed by a skit performed by a student or a group of, demonstrating the religious holiday and its significance.

-In 2019, another controversy arose at The Miami Valley School after a student created a presentation that implied that Israel didn't have a right to exist and that the entirety of Israel was "stolen land."
+In 2019, another controversy arose at The Miami Valley School.
+A Palestinian student created a presentation that implied that Israel didn't have a right to exist and that the entirety of Israel was "stolen land."
 Rabbi Nochum Mangel described the poster as "blatant anti-Semitism."
 Jewish Federation of Greater Dayton CEO Cathy Gardner described the poster as "deeply distressing."